 The Railway Girl

-centred around an actual historical incident, The Railway Girl
+around an actual historical incident, The Railway Girl tells the compelling

-The Railway Girl highlights a long-forgtten railway accident that occurred on Bank Holiday Monday in August 1858.
-An excursion from Wolverhampton to Worcester on GWR ended in tragedy when the two trains carrying the day-trippers crashed into each other.
+HISTORICAL NOTE The Railway Girl highlights a long-forgtten railway accident that occurred on Bank Holiday Monday in August 1858.
+An excursion from Wolverhampton to Worcester on GWR ended in tragedy when the two trains carrying the day-trippers collided.
 15 carriages from the leading train came adrift and rolled back down the 75:1 incline to crash into the train that was following.
 Twelve people were killed and more than 100 injured.